DamianB-BitFlipper/algopytest/README.md

 ## Demos

 This *AlgoPytest* project includes [demos](TODO) of Algorand Smart Contract projects that utilize this package to implement their test suite.
-These demo projects give examples for how a real-world project may use *AlgoPytest* for its testing.
+These demo projects give examples of how a real-world project may use *AlgoPytest* for its testing.
 They provide greater context for how to integrate *AlgoPytest* into your project.
 The tests and the `initialization` code of the demos may be found within their respective `tests` directory.
 Therein, you will see how the fixtures are used to extensively stress test the Smart Contract code and life-cycle.

 For example, a semi-involved test in one of the demos, [algo-diploma](https://github.com/DamianB-BitFlipper/algo-diploma), showcases *AlgoPytest* utilizing the power of Pytest fixtures: